-LUTS (lower urinary tract symptoms) is a term used to describe a range of symptoms related to problems of the lower urinary tract that comprises of bladder, urethra and prostate gland.
-LUTS are widely categorized into voiding or obstructive symptoms or storage (irritative) symptoms.
-A man may have mainly voiding symptoms, mainly storage symptoms, or a combination of both.
+LUTS (lower urinary tract symptoms) refers to the conditions that define a wide range of symptoms of issues of the lower urinary tract that comprises of bladder, urethra and prostate gland.
+LUTS are widely categorized into voiding or obstructive symptoms or storage also called irritative symptoms.
+A person initially only feels voiding symptoms, or storage symptoms, or a combination of both.

 |Overflow or paradoxical incontinence – urine overflows from a full bladder uncontrollably even though normal urination can be difficult to start||

-LUTS are a major burden for the ageing male population.
-They have significant effects on quality of life in older men.
-Approximately 30% of men aged 50 and older have moderate to severe LUTS.
+LUTS are very common amongst the ageing male population.
+These infections have notable effects on quality of life in aged men.
+About 30% of men between the age of 50 and older have LUTS ranging from moderate to severe.
 This is a very large group potentially requiring treatment.
-Although LUTS do not usually cause severe illness, they can considerably reduce patients’ quality of life, and may point to serious pathology of the urogenital tract
+Although LUTS do not usually cause severe illness, they can considerably reduce patient’s quality of life and that may point towards severe pathology of the urogenital tract.

-LUTS, especially if pain on urination (dysuria) is also present, may be caused by an acute problem such as a urinary tract infection, inflammation of the prostate gland (prostatitis) or less commonly, bladder stones.
+LUTS, that exhibits pain on urination (dysuria) may be caused due to an acute problem like an inflammation of the prostate gland (prostatitis), urinary tract infection or less commonly, bladder stones

-Voiding symptoms are usually due to a blockage of the outlet of the bladder making it more difficult to pass urine.
-The blockage may be caused by an enlarged prostate gland or a urethral stricture (scarring of the urethra).
-Enlargement of the prostate gland can lead to both storage and voiding symptoms.
+Voiding symptoms occur mainly because of blockage in the outlet of the bladder that makes it hard to pass urine.
+The blockage occurs because of an enlarged prostate gland or a urethral stricture (scarring of the urethra).
+Enlargement of the prostate gland is responsible for both storage and voiding symptoms.

-Other causes of LUTS include some medicines and neurological diseases such as stroke and Parkinson’s disease.
+Some other causes of LUTS cover some medicinal and neurological diseases such as stroke and Parkinson’s disease.

 There are also links between LUTS and depression and erectile dysfunction.

-A man is less likely to get LUTS if he has a healthy lifestyle and body weight.
-Therefore it is important that you do not smoke and gets treatment for any medical conditions such as diabetes, high blood pressure or sleep apnoea.
+It is quite unlikely for a man to get if he follows a healthy lifestyle and body weight.
+Therefore it is important that you do not smoke and gets appropriate treatment for medical conditions like diabetes, high blood pressure or sleep apnoea.

-For a man suffering from LUTS, reduction in the intake of caffeine and alcohol intake ( these substances can irritate the bladder), avoiding constipation (straining to pass stools can affect pelvic floor muscles, which are important for both bowel and bladder control), and reducing body weight may help to improve the symptoms.
+For a man suffering from LUTS, reduction in the intake of caffeine and alcohol ( these substances can aggravate the bladder), avoiding straining while defecation can influence pelvic floor muscles, which are important for control of both bowel and bladder), and decreasing body weight may help to improve the symptoms.

-LUTS is not just a normal part of ageing so it is a good idea to see your urologist when you start noticing the symptoms. if you notice any changes to urination, particularly if the symptoms are affecting your quality of life or interfering with normal daily activities.
-Many people think that urinary symptoms in men are a sign of prostate cancer.
-This is not true.
-Prostate cancer may sometimes be present with urinary symptoms but most often it is not and the LUTS have other causes.
+LUTS cannot be a normal part of ageing so it is best to see your urologist when you start noticing the symptoms. if you notice any symptoms with urination, that affects your quality of life or interference with day-to-day activities.
+It is a false notion that urinary symptoms in men are a sign of prostate cancer, which is not true.
+Prostate cancer may be accompanied with certain urinary symptoms, however, most commonly it is not the case and the LUTS have other causes.

-The tests used to diagnose LUTS depend on the likely cause, based on the man’s age and details given in the medical history, including the type of symptoms, the presence of other health conditions, such as diabetes, and medicines the man may be taking.
+The diagnostic tests for LUTS depend on various causes like man’s age and details given in the medical history, that includes the type of symptoms, presence of other health ailments like diabetes, and medicines the man may be taking.

-In this process, there is a constant recording of urine flow by means of a device consisting of a cylinder placed on a transducer that weighs the urine entering the cylinder during voiding and plots the flow rate on a time scale.
+In this process, there is a constant recording of urine flow with the help of a device that consists of a cylinder placed on a transducer that weighs the amount of urine penetrating the cylinder during voiding and outlines the flow rate on a timescale.

-Uroflowmetry is best done when you have a full bladder.
-Urologist ask to patient not urinate for 2 hours before the test.
-Drink extra fluids so you will have plenty of urine for the test.
-Generally, no prior preparation, such as fasting or sedation, is required.
+Uroflowmetry is done best on a full bladder.
+Urologist asks the patient for holding their urine for 2 hours before the test.
+Drinking extra fluids is also recommended so have plenty of urine for the test. however, no fasting or sedation is required.

-Patient will urinate in a special urinal or toilet with a machine that has a machine with a measuring device.
+Patient then needs to urinate in a special urinal or toilet that has a machine with a measuring device.
 After you are finished, the machine will create a report for your health care provider.

 Patient will be asked to begin urinating after the machine has started.
 When you finish, the machine will create a report for your health care provider.

-Changes in the urine flow rate can be indicative of
+Alterations in the urine flow rate can be characteristic of

-When deciding on the best treatment, the urologist will take into account the type of LUTS, the cause of the LUTS and other factors such as the degree of bother caused by the LUTS and lifestyle factors.
-Lifestyle changes or managing other health conditions such as diabetes or hypertension may be the first option.
+While deciding for the best treatment, the urologist will consider the factors such as type of LUTS, the cause of the LUTS and other determinants like the degree of distress caused by the LUTS and lifestyle factors.
+Changes in lifestyle or management of other health conditions like hypertension or diabetes are usually the first option.

-If symptoms are not very bothersome, the best approach may be to monitor the LUTS through regular checks with the urologist.
-If the LUTS are bothersome, oral medicines (tablets) can help.
-The medicine suggested by the urologist will depend on the type and cause of LUTS.
+If symptoms are not very annoying, the best way to monitor the LUTS is through frequent checks with the urologist.
+If the LUTS are disturbing, oral medicines (tablets) are of great help.
+The medicine recommended by the urologist will depend on the type and cause of LUTS.

-In some cases several medicines may be tried to see whether they improve the symptoms.
-Surgery is only done in severe cases of prostate enlargement or other serious causes of obstruction.
-Surgery is the most effective treatment for relieving symptoms caused by an enlarged prostate.
+In some cases, several medicines are given to correct the symptoms.
+Surgery is done only in cases of prostate enlargement or other severe causes of interference.
+Surgery is the most effective strategy for reducing symptoms caused by an enlarged prostate.